-- 1.3.1 The Championships shall consist of the one or more classes as described in the main body of Section 3 of the Sporting Code, Chapter 7, and as listed in the Local Procedures. - 1.3.2 If any one class does not have at least ten participants from at least five (four for Continental Championships) NAC's on the first Championship day, the contest shall take place but no Champion will be declared. - 1.3.3 Motorised sailplanes shall be permitted to participate in their appropriate classes, provided they have fully functioning MoP recorders.
+- 1.3.2 If any one class does not have at least ten participants from at least five (four for Continental Championships) NACs on the first Championship day, the contest shall take place but no Champion will be declared.
+If classes need to be handicapped in a Continental Championship the DAeC handicap list should be used. - 1.3.3 Motorised sailplanes shall be permitted to participate in their appropriate classes, provided they have fully functioning MoP recorders.